The Essential Histogram: Proofs

-For parts (ii) and (iii), we {use arguments similar to}~\citep[Theorem 7.10]{FrMuSi14}, but with notable differences due to the use of the reduced system $\JJ$.
+For the second and the third parts, we {use arguments similar to}~\citet[Theorem 7.10]{FrMuSi14}, but with notable differences due to the use of the reduced system $\JJ$.
 We will frequently use the following inequality, which comes as an application of the Hoeffding's inequality,